rossanez/MO444-2s2017/Trab01/README.txt

-Please add locally the files year-prediction-msd-test.txt and year-prediction-msd-train.txt to this directory, as they are in .gitignore.
-They are too large to GitHub!
+Please add locally the files 'year-prediction-msd-test.txt' and 'year-prediction-msd-train.txt' into this directory.
+They are in .gitignore file, since they are too large for GitHub!